ponylang/rfcs/text/0000-introduce empty ranges.md

 This RFC partitions the set of currently *infinite* cases into a subset now considered *empty* and a subset that remains *infinite*.

-Part of the algorithmic basis on which this distinction is made is the fact that finite numeric values including the floating point values `+Inf` and `-Inf` can be meaningfully compared in expressions like `min > max` or `max > min`.
+Part of the algorithmic basis on which this distinction is made is the fact that numeric values including the floating point values `+Inf` and `-Inf` can be meaningfully compared in expressions like `min > max` or `max > min`.
 Note that if either of the `min` or `max` parameters is `NaN` such expressions are always `false`.
 Based on this, an obvious impossibility of *progress* of the iteration from min towards max based on the sign of the Range parameters can be tested by evaluating `((min < max) and (step < 0)) or ((min > _max) and (step > 0))` for finite and infinite bounds as well as finite and infinite values of step.
 In the current implementation, this expression is used and commented as `// progress into other directions` as part of the infinite condition.
 The sign criterion is useful insofar that it allows one to know such progress is impossible despite the magnitude of the bounds or steps, i.e, the list of points along the trajectory from min to max in the given steps empty!
 In this RFC, this expression is used to define one portion of the now *empty* Ranges in accordance with the natural expectation and the implementation of Range in other languages.
 Using this test, `Range(0, 10, -1)` is *empty* and no longer *infinite*, but so is in fact `Range(0, inf, -1)`, even though any finite steps would mathematically never produce progress towards an infinite bound.
 While one can generally never produce a finite list of elements that would incrementally move from 0 to +Inf, we can know in the case of `Range(0, inf, -1)` that the list of elements must be empty because of the sign of the step parameter.

-The other case in which a Range is now *empty* is when the bound identity `min == max` can be evaluated meaningfully even when `step == 0` or `step == nan`.
+The other case in which a Range is now *empty* is when the bound identity `min == max` can be evaluated meaningfully even when `step` equals 0, or nan, or +-Inf.
 In the case of identical bounds, no iteration is needed regardless of the step magnitude.
-For the test of equality of bounds, this proposal requires the bounds to be finite in order for the Range to be *empty*.
-That is, like the original implementation, the proposed one acknowledges that one `inf` cannot be meaningfully tested for equality to another `inf`.
+However, in order for the Range to be *empty*, this proposal requires the bounds to be finite, agreeing with the original implementation on the fact that one `inf` cannot be meaningfully tested for equality to another `inf`.

-The cases that would remain *infinite* under this proposal are therefore those which are: *not empty* AND which have either `+Inf`, `-Inf`, or `NaN` values in any parameter, or a zero `step` parameter.
+The cases that would remain *infinite* under this proposal are therefore those which are: *not empty* AND which have either a `+Inf`, `-Inf`, or `NaN` values in any parameter or a zero `step` parameter.
 Here is the corresponding portion of the modified range.pony, illustrating these definitions:

 ```pony